 2. Communication skills

-An effective communication framework in the workplace contributes to healthy employee relationships.
-Being an employee relations specialist, it’s your duty to use your communication abilities to ensure efficient flow of information throughout the company; right from the office cleaners, through the middle management and into the company’s top executives.
+An effective communication framework in the workplace contributes to healthy employee relationships and staff relations.
+Being an employee relations specialist, it’s your duty to use your communication abilities to ensure an efficient flow of information throughout the company, right from the office cleaners, through the middle management, and into the company’s top executives.

 3. Negotiation skills

 Employer–employee agreements are part of an organization’s lifeblood.
 In the case of employees asking for a pay raise, an organization’s management may accept the request and propose an improved remuneration package.
 If employees turn down the offer because it doesn’t meet their benchmark, the employee relations specialist steps in and uses their negotiation skills to find a solution that is acceptable to both parties.
 They can create a committee comprising representatives from both parties and lead them into an agreement.

 Another example is when a company wants its employees to sign performance contracts, but employees reject the proposal, the relations specialist might use their negotiation tactics to consult with top managers and come to an agreement that all parties accept.